| | |

 to restore all things, and to extirpate evil--destroying it and its consequences by Jesus

 Christ, whom he hath afore ordained to do this work.
+Hence, as the six thousand years

 of the reign of evil began to draw to a close, God permitted circumstances to favor